-Unfortunately its not quite as easy as one, two, three, and there are several mini series and ways that the books are compiled.
-However, we've have you covered.
+It's not quite as easy as one, two, three, though.
 As a brief overview, the book series is written by Polish author Andrzej Sapkowski and follows a man named Geralt who happens to be a Witcher—someone attuned with supernatural abilities and trained from childhood to battle beasts that threaten the public.
-Of course, the books are about more than that: there’s plenty of drama, sex, politics and even some comedy, but the central arc follows Geralt as he protects Ciri, a princess whose country has been conquered and becomes a witcher-in-training.
+Of course, the books are about more than that: there’s plenty of drama, sex, politics, and even some comedy, but the central arc follows Geralt as he protects Ciri, a princess whose country has been conquered.

 If you want sword-wielding action and grotesque monsters, you’re in the right place.
 The series started as a set of short stories in the '80s for a Polish fantasy magazine, and the initial tale came third in their competition to find new ideas and writers.
-The stories were so popular they then went on to spawn full-length novels, which began in the '90s, and eventually became the games we all know and love.
+The stories were so popular they then went on to spawn full-length novels, which were then published in Polish in 1993.
+The books were released in English a bit late, from 2007, with Danusia Stok translating the first two and David French taking over duties the third book - so we know who to thank for bringing them to us English-speaking fans.
+The books then eventually became the games (and now show) we know and love.

-With so many books and short stories set within the universe, it’s tricky to know where to start, especially as some were only released in English after the series reached a certain level of success.
 You’ll want to start with The Last Wish.
 While it was published later on, it features stories set before the first full-length book and establishes the Continent as a backdrop.
 It also introduces the reader to Geralt and the basics of what a witcher is and what one does.
-You’ll read about Geralt fighting beasts, indulging in bar room fights and his bedroom escapades.
+You’ll read about Geralt fighting beasts, indulging in bar room fights, and his bedroom escapades.

 This set of stories introduces everything you’ll see in the games.
 Sapkowski tells of Geralt’s silver sword with which he kills the monsters of magic, he depicts the often-corrupt governments that reside throughout the world, and we meet an ensemble of characters.
-These include Dandelion, a poet friend of Geralt who is hearing these tales we’re experiencing, Yennifer, a sorceress with whom Geralt begins a troubled relationship and Triss, also a sorceress, a friend of Geralt but also the third point of the Geralt, Yennifer and Triss love triangle.
+These include Dandelion (aka Jaskier), a poet friend of Geralt who is hearing these tales we’re experiencing, Yennifer, a sorceress with whom Geralt begins a troubled relationship, and Triss, also a sorceress, a friend of Geralt but also the third point of the Geralt, Yennifer and Triss love triangle.

 What's the reading order of The Witcher books?

-So, you’ve read the short stories and you’ve got a taste for Geralt and those around him.
-You’ve discovered more about the world he inhabits and the wars between human, dwarves and elves—the humans were victorious and now the other races are seen a lesser species—and now you want to sink your teeth into the proper saga.
-You would think it's best to read the rest of the books in the order they were published, but a recent release, Season of Storms, actually takes place within the stories of The Last Wish.
-To be honest, it’s only worth reading Season of Storms if you want to experience everything The Witcher has to offer, as the events that take place are not integral to the main arc, but it does sow some seeds of what’s to come in the rest of the series.
+Following the short stories, you would think it's best to read the rest of the books in the order they were published, but a recent release, Season of Storms, actually takes place within the stories of The Last Wish.
+To be honest, it’s only worth reading Season of Storms if you want to experience everything The Witcher has to offer, as the events that take place are not integral to the main arc—but it does sow some seeds of what’s to come in the rest of the series.

-Is there anything else?
-You bet!
-Graphic novels from Dark Horse Comics have been released.
-While not written by Sapkowski, the graphic novels do a great job of adding extras to already released stories and creating some extra content on the side, plus they look great as the art evokes the gritty and dark themes of the books and games.
-Volume 1, Volume 2 and Volume 3 all include several stories each. while a collated Library Edition packs everything in one.
+Aside from the short stories and novels, graphic novels from Dark Horse Comics have been released.
+While not written by Sapkowski, the comics do a great job of adding extras to already released stories, plus they look great as the art evokes the nasty themes of the books and games.
+Volume 1, Volume 2 and Volume 3 all include several stories each, while a collated Library Edition packs everything in one.

 Why should I read them if I’ve played the games?

-They’re good books, and this is the way the story was intended to be told.
-They’re generally quick reads as the action keeps the pace up and it’s interesting to see how CD Projekt Red adapted certain scenes to make them interactive.
+In a nutshell, because they’re good books and a great way to get more Witcher in you.
+They are fun, accessible reads with a fast pace.
 Of course, it depends on your personal tastes, but generally the novels and short stories are good fun.
-It would be easy to say "well, much like films, the books are better” but that isn’t generally the case here, as the games give you a better view of the action within this setting, while still delivering a genuinely great story.
+It would be easy to say "well, much like films, the books are better," but that isn’t generally the case here, as the games give you a better view of the action within this setting, while still delivering a genuinely great story.

 Reading the books will, however, give you a better sense of the world, flesh out more of the cast and create a stronger bond between yourself and the situations in the lore.
-Places will become more familiar, characters are drawn with more depth and although much of the plot will be known to you from playing the games, the books fill in small gaps here and there.
+Characters are drawn with more depth, and although much of the plot will be known to you if you played the games, the books fill in small gaps here and there.

 How faithful are The Witcher games to the books?

 It's worth noting though that a game, especially one of the quality featured in The Witcher series, is designed to bring excitement and danger.
 This can make some sections of the book—mainly the political discussions—rather dull in comparison.
-The games, because they deliver the story in bitesized chunks between the killing and hunting, offer the most accessible way to consume the tale of Geralt.
-Let's see if the TV series can top it.
+The games, because they deliver the story in bite-sized chunks between the killing and hunting, offer the most accessible way to consume the tale of Geralt.

 Where can I get all these books?